How Much Does Appliance Repair Cost in Atlanta?

 Compressor (labor; premium can exceed $1,200)$200–$350+

 Most refrigerator calls are defrost system failures, fan motor issues, or water dispenser problems — all resolving well under $300.
+That is exactly why the Atlanta median above sits at $312, not near the compressor high end.

 🧺 Washer (more predictable than fridges)